SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

 >
 > AWS has announced that there will be changes in their root CA chain.
 More details can be found in the reference link: (https://aws.amazon.com/blogs/security/acm-will-no-longer-cross-sign-certificates-with-starfield-class-2-starting-august-2024/)
 >
-> We are providing both root CAs (Starfield class-2 and Starfield G2) in aws_starfield_ca.pem.h, which is located in the WiSeConnect directory `<SDK>/resources/certificates/aws_starfield_ca.pem.h`
+> We are providing both root CAs (Starfield class-2 and Starfield G2) in aws_starfield_ca.pem.h, which is located in the WiSeConnect directory: `<SDK>/resources/certificates/aws_starfield_ca.pem.h`
 >
 > For AWS connectivity, StarField Root CA certificate has the highest authority being at the top of the signing hierarchy.
 >